makersacademy/bowling-challenge/README.md

 ## Retrospective

 - I would like to be revise the tests for the scorecard to use dependency injection, to test it in isolation from actual frame objects.
-This is mainly for practicing dependency injection in JS, rather than any actual use case, as the scorecard would never use any object in place of frame.
+This is mainly for practising dependency injection in JS, rather than any actual use case, as the scorecard would never use any object in place of frame.

 - I would like to add support for multiple players.
 This could be achieved by initialising more than one scorecard, based on a number of selected players.
 They could also be prompted for their names.